illichtz/TechTree/README.md

 <!-- DOWNLOAD -->
 ## Download

-You can download the latest version of Endgame from the [Releases Page](https://github.com/illichtz/Endgame/releases/).
+You can download the latest version of TechTree from the [Releases Page](https://github.com/illichtz/techtree/releases/).

 ---

 <!-- USAGE EXAMPLES -->
 ## Usage

-Endgame is versatile and can be used in various scenarios:
+TechTree is versatile and can be used in various scenarios:
-- **Task Management**: Organize your tasks by day, week, month, or year to prioritize your workload.
-- **Project Planning**: Group tasks within folders to manage larger projects efficiently.
+- **Technology Exploration**: View and manage technologies across different levels to understand their progression.
+- **Tech Tree Creation**: Build and organize custom tech trees to visualize and plan technological advancements.
-- **Data Backup**: Export your tasks and projects to CSV format for backup or further use.
+- **Data Export**: Export your tech trees as JSON files for backup, sharing, or further analysis.

 ---

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Task views for day, week, month, and year
+- [x] Visualization of tech levels and tree structure
-- [x] Project system with tasks in folders
-- [x] CSV backup functionality
+- [x] JSON export functionality
-- [ ] Dragging and sorting items
+- [ ] Enhanced accuracy in tech trees
-- [ ] Faster loading speeds
+- [ ] Sharing and importing tech trees
-- [ ] Import backups
+- [ ] Improved performance and features
-- [ ] Task counting inside folders
+- [ ] Better UI and Technology images
 ---

 <!-- LICENSE -->
 ## License

-Endgame is licensed under the GNU General Public License (GPL-3.0).
+TechTree is licensed under the GNU General Public License (GPL-3.0).
 You can find the license text in the LICENSE file.